rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Conclusion

-We present what we believe to be the first digital Euro deployment with real money, (1) offline Peer-to-Peer transfers with the potential for full disaster-proofing, (2) arbitrary scalability, (3) a real-time connectivity to the existing IBAN-based banking system, (4) while being guaranteed by the central bank.
+We present what we believe to be the first digital Euro deployment with (1) offline Peer-to-Peer transfers with the potential for full disaster-proofing, (2) arbitrary scalability, (3) a real-time connectivity to the existing IBAN-based banking system, while (4) being guaranteed by the central bank.

 Baring a natural disaster that wipes out the human race, the future of money will be digital.
-With commerce and banking moving online, a new modern payment system is required with features that fit the digital age.
+With commerce and banking moving online, a new modern payment system is required with features fit for the digital age.
 The question is: who gets to decide how these currencies are designed?

 The problems of scalability, price-stability and off-line spending are difficult